Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Introduction

 \begin{enumerate} \item {\bf Novel FF5 dataset.} We collected a dataset of five fake face image generators.
 We extended DFFD corpus~\cite{DFFD-Dataset} by images produced by two recent diffusion model generators.

 \item {\bf Cross-generator-detector testing.} We show that while it is surprisingly easy to train a detector for a specific synthetic image generator, its accuracy drops dramatically when tested on images produced by a different generator, which was not trained for.
-This effect is partially reduced by training the detector on images generated by multiple different generators.
-Then, the detector generalizes better to unseen generated images.
+This effect is not much reduced by training the detector on images generated by multiple different generators.
 We quantify this effect and show learning curves that demonstrate the accuracy as a function of a number of training images.

-\item {\bf Robustness to input size and degradations (blur, compression) analysis.} We tested the detector against blur (reflecting input resolution), JPEG compression, and by masking the input image.
-The detector is surprisingly robust to the degradations and is even more robust when the degradations are added to the training set as data augmentation.
-For instance, our detector is able to spot synthetic images from a patch as small as 25$\times$25 px with accuracy about 70\%.
+\item {\bf Robustness to input size and degradations analysis.} We tested the detector against blur (reflecting input resolution), JPEG compression, and input patch size reduction via masking.
+It demonstrated strong robustness, further improving when degradations were included as data augmentation.
+Notably, our detector spots synthetic images from a 25$\times$25 px patch with about 70\% accuracy.

-\item {\bf Adversarial attacks vulnerability investigation.} We demonstrate that adversarial images can be easily found and fool the detector to classify the synthetic image as real.
-Moreover, we show that residuals found for a particular fake image have the adversarial effect on other images and can also fool a different model of a very different architecture.
-We tested convolutional networks and a vision transformer.
+\item {\bf Adversarial attacks vulnerability investigation.} We demonstrate that adversarial images can easily be found to deceive the detector to classify synthetic image as real.
+Moreover, we show that residuals found for a particular detector model can also fool other models of a very different architecture.
+We tested both convolutional networks and a vision transformer.

 \item {\bf Localizing partial manipulations.} A likely scenario of a fraudulent act is to blend synthetic images into real photos.
 Therefore, we prepared a set of partially manipulated images using state-of-the-art inpainting models replacing key regions of the face (eyes, nose, mouth, etc.).
 We show that such images are easily spotted despite the manipulated area being small.
 Moreover, the manipulated area is localized within the image with high accuracy. \end{enumerate}